SmartLever/SmartBots/README.md

-# SmartBots: Event-Drive Platform.
+# SmartBots: An Event-Driven Platform

-Cryptocurrencies, financial markets, and betting markets have never been easier.
-SmartBots is event-driven platform, meaning both backtesting and live trading follow the same path.

-Smartbots is not just a library; it is a platform with all the architecture needed to build a trading bot.
+SmartBots is an event-driven platform that makes it easy to trade in cryptocurrencies, financial markets, and betting markets.
+The platform offers all the tools and architecture you need to build a trading bot, including backtesting and live trading capabilities.
-Backtesting an idea and getting statistics is just the first step, but it is not enough.
-You need to be able to monetize it in real time and monitor it.

-SmartBots cover the gaps to make it possible.
+With SmartBots, you can quickly and easily test your trading ideas using backtesting, and then easily transition to live trading to monetize your strategies.
+The platform also provides monitoring tools to help you stay on top of your trades.

+Overall, SmartBots is a comprehensive solution for anyone looking to build and manage their own trading bots.

 Lets see how it works.